sebastian-garofalo/java-bootcamp/README.md

 5. American Soundex: This algorithm encodes words using a phonetic algorithm that promotes convergence of similar-sounding words.
 For more information about algorithm please read [American Soundex](http://en.wikipedia.org/wiki/Soundex#American_Soundex).
 Create a function to return the proper soundex code.

-6. Using TDD techniques such as mocking, faking and stubs, try to develop your own blog software featuring:
-  * Post new entry
-  * Delete existing entry
-  * Update existing entry
-  * Show 10 most recent entries
-  * Tag an entry
-  * Show all tags
-  * Show blog entry with a certain tag
-  * And so on...

 #####Key Points:#####

 1,2,3,4